ULHPC/tutorials/containers/singularity/README.md

     file that uses all supported sections.
 ```

-Run those command on your laptop
+Run those command on your laptop.
+Please note `rsynch` may take a few minutes (250mo transfer).
 ```bash
 sudo singularity build jupyter.sif jupyter.def
 rsync -avz jupyter.def iris-cluster:jupyter.sif # to the cluster

 ```
-Please note rsynch may take a few minutes (250mo transfer)

 * Next, we need to prepare a launcher ...